TREATING CANCER IN ANIMALS

 The National Cancer Institute (NCI), America’s leader in cancer research, tested 40,000 different plant species on animals over a 25-year period, looking for anti-tumor treatments.
 Many proved effective in treating cancer in the animals, but not one worked in humans; they were either ineffective or toxic.
 Twenty-five years of wasted time and money, animals’ confinement and anguish, all for naught.

-The experimental drug TRAIL successfully killed tumors in animals, but also killed liver cells when given to humans.
-Miloxantrone was successfully tested on dogs as a potential cancer treatment; when used in humans, it caused heart failure.
+The experimental drug TRAIL1 successfully killed tumors in animals, but also killed liver cells when given to humans.
+Subsequent clinical trials and debate over liver toxicity has resulted in

 Cancer researchers have been able to cure cancer in animals for decades, yet not one of these discoveries has been successful in humans.
 Animal experimentation will not give us the treatments and cures we hope for.
 Animal experimentation will not heal us.